 Melting Snow and Ice will Cause Bad Roof Leaks

 One of the most telling signs that your roof is already damaged are from water leaks.
-When melting snow and ice has nowhere to go, the resulting water will find every little crack and make its way inside the roof.
-This water gets frozen which then causes the cracks to expand.
-If there is any heat, the ice in the spaces melts, leaving a larger space that allows more water to come in, which then expands again and causes the cracks to widen.
-These freezing and thawing cycles eventually increase the chance of storm damage to your roof.
-Therefore you should immediately get in touch with a professional roofing contractor to seal cracks and prevent further damage to your home.
+When melting snow and ice have nowhere to go, the resulting water will find every little crack and make its way inside the roof.
+When this water freezes, it will expand and cause the crack to grow.
+If there is more heat on a given day, the ice in the spaces melts, leaving a larger space that allows more water to come in, which then expands again and causes the cracks to widen (again).